-In fashion, fads and trends come and go.
-But the saree is timeless.
-Worn by women, of all ages, through the centuries, the saree is a wardrobe must-have and can add oodles of chic (and sexy) to your personality.
-LBB tracks down the best saree shops in Bangalore where you can splurge on resplendent drapes.
+The Saree is one piece of clothing that is timeless and passed on through generations.
+Worn by women of all ages, through the centuries, the saree is a wardrobe must-have and can add oodles of chic (and sexy) to your personality.
+We have listed down the best saree shops in Bangalore where you can splurge on resplendent drapes and get some desi girl charm on (because ain't nobody like a desi girl!).

 Silk, Chiffon Or Cotton: Go The Whole Six Yards At These Saree Shops in Bangalore